wesauis/research/graphql/catstronaut/LIFT-OFF-PART4.md

 ## useMutation

-when running a mutation we will need to use the useMutation hook
+When running a mutation we will need to use the useMutation hook

-this method retuns an array containing
+This method retuns an array containing

 - `0`: the function that triggers the mutation
 - `1`: the object that we already know with the `loading`, `error` and `data` fields

 ## ✨ Magic Update ✨

-if we do a mutation and get back the id of the type plus the updated field(s) apollo will update the cache with this new data and this will cause a update on the UI, even if we haven't added any code for this to happen
+If we do a mutation and get back the id of the type plus the updated field(s) apollo will update the cache with this new data and this will cause a update on the UI, even if we haven't added any code for this to happen

-the cache regenerates and our UI regenerates together
+The cache regenerates and our UI regenerates together